Google Shows Dynamic Search Snippets to Show Pages in SERPs that Include Searcher’s Query Terms

 Sometimes a query term has more than one meaning, and most people searching for it might be looking for a different meaning.
 For example, you create a page about Java the drink, and most searchers may be looking for the programming language.

-Sometimes Google sees a query as if it was associated with a named entity, and associate a site with part or all of a query.
-For a query such as [spaceneedle hours], Google might show a number of results from the spaceneedle.com website before showing a page on your site about touring Seattle, and the spaceneedle page you created.
+Sometimes Google sees a query associated with a named entity and associates a site with part or all of a query.
+For a query such as [spaceneedle hours], Google might show many results from the spaceneedle.com website before showing a page on your site about touring Seattle and the space needle page you created.

-If you’re doing keyword research for a specific term or phrase, and you look at search results for that term, you might see results like that.
-You can look at those as a warning that the term or phrase you’re targeting might not be a good choice, or you could see them as a challenge that might be hard to overcome.
+If you’re doing keyword research for a specific term or phrase and looking at search results for that term, you might see results like that.
+You can see those as a warning that the term or phrase you’re targeting might not be a good choice, or you could see them as a challenge that might be hard to overcome.

-You see the query that you rank well for in Google Webmaster Tools, and a low amount of clicks on it.
-You type the query term into Google and see your page appear as one of the search results, but the snippet is different than your meta description, and doesn’t even match any of the content that you created for the page.
+You see the query you rank well for in Google Webmaster Tools and a low number of clicks.
+You type the query term into Google and see your page appear in one of the search results, but the snippet is different from your meta description and doesn’t even match any of the content you created for the page.

-Ultimately, Google is the one that decides what text to use to describe your page.
+Ultimately, Google is the one that decides what dynamic search snippets appear to describe your page.

-In my last post, I wrote about a Google patent that describes how Google might sometimes choose a snippet within the content if finds on a page, in the post, How Google Might Generate Snippets for Search Results.
-That patent was originally filed in 2005, but not granted until 7 years later.
-It tells us that Google will look at different signals in paragraphs found on a page, such as if all the query terms appear within it, whether or not there’s too much punctuation, if too many of the words in the paragraph are bolded or italicized, and other signals.
+In my last post, I wrote about a Google patent that describes how Google might sometimes choose a snippet within the content it finds on a page, in the post, How Google Might Generate Snippets for Search Results.
+That patent was originally filed in 2005 but not granted until 7 years later.
+It tells us that Google will look at different signals in paragraphs found on a page, such as if all the query terms appear within it, whether or not there’s too much punctuation if too many of the words in the paragraph are bolded italicized, and other signals.

 It might give different weights to the different paragraphs it finds, and choose one of them before the others, to represent the page.
 Chances are that Google may have made some changes to the features described in that patent, but ultimately the search engine wants to provide a good idea of what searchers would see if they visited pages from results.

 When someone searches at Google, the results they see provide hints about what a searcher might find if they click through to those pages.
-A combination of title (doing double duty as a link as well in Google and Bing), snippet description, and URL might tell us why a page was ranked highly enough for us to see it when we type some words into a search box, and hit the button next or it, or our enter button.
-Some sites do a great job of crafting titles and meta descriptions and content that might be shown, and might convince us to visit a page.
+A combination of title (doing double duty as a link as well in Google and Bing), snippet description, and URL might tell us why a page was ranked high enough for us to see it when we type some words into a search box and hit the button next to or it or our enter button.
+Some sites do a great job crafting titles and meta descriptions, and content that might be shown might convince us to visit a page.
 Some sites don’t do quite as well.

-A patent that was granted to Google this month describes how Google might decide upon a different snippet in that instance.
+This month, a patent granted to Google describes how Google might decide upon a different and dynamic search snippet in that instance.
 The patent is: